ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question1/explanation.md

 ### Command: ls -l
 This command lists all files and directories in the current directory in long format, showing permissions, ownership, size and modification time.

+### Command: echo "Linux user environment verified" > user_info.txt
+This command creates a file named user_info.txt and writes the specified line into it, confirming that the user environment has been verified.